cyclejs-community/component-combinators/README.md

     Pagination
   ])
 ]);
 ```

+The reactive update (on `fetchedCardsInfo$`) and iteration logic (on the array of items received
-The iteration logic are taken care of with the `ForEach` and the `ListOf` combinators.
+from `fetchedCardsInfo$`) are taken care of with the `ForEach` and the `ListOf` combinators.

+I hope that by now, even if you do not understand the full syntax and semantics of the component
+combinators, you realize somewhat the merits of using a component model, under which an application
+ is written as a component tree, where components are glued with component combinators.
+I certainly
+think it is simpler to write, and more importantly simpler to read, maintain and debug.

+Let's have a proper look at combinators' syntax and the available combinators extracted from the
+20K-line cyclejs codebase.

 # Combinators
 ## Syntax
 In general combinators follow a common syntax :